cmenon12/contemporary-choir/README.md

-# contemporary-choir
+# Contemporary Choir
 As the Treasurer of [Contemporary Choir](https://www.exeterguild.org/societies/contemporarychoir/) (a University of Exeter Students' Guild society), I've found myself spending quite a bit of time working with various spreadsheets and data from various different sources.
-As a result, I've started writing scripts to help automate some tasks (e.g. checking & storing the society ledger).
+As a result, I've started writing scripts to help automate some tasks and ultimately make my life easier.

 ## Python Scripts
 **[`ledger_fetcher.py`](ledger_fetcher.py)**
-allows you to download the society ledger from eXpense365 to your computer (instead of having to use the app).
+can be used  to download the society ledger from eXpense365 to your computer (instead of having to use the app).
 It can also then convert it from a PDF to an XLSX spreadsheet (using [pdftoexcel.com](https://www.pdftoexcel.com/)) and then upload the newly-converted spreadsheet to a pre-existing Google Sheet (as a new sheet within a spreadsheet). *Please note that I'm not affiliated with pdftoexcel.com and that use of their service is bound by their terms & privacy policy - it's just a handy service that I've found can convert the ledger accurately.*

 ## Google Apps Scripts (for Google Sheets)
 **[`apps-script/ledger-comparison.gs`](apps-scripts/ledger-comparison.gs)** can be used to process the ledger that has been uploaded by `ledger_fetcher.py`.